poiyomi/PoiyomiDocs/docs/shading/main.md

 Flat Light is useful for creating models that are highly robust to local lighting, but sacrifices detail.

 :::info
-*This lighting mode has no user-configurable options.*
+The `Flat` lighting mode has no user-configurable options.
 :::

 ### Realistic